Drive sales on autopilot with ecommerce-focused features

 - Use the JPEG format over PNG, as it’s lighter and loads faster, and, if your theme supports it, set limits on image upload dimensions

-A bonus tip to keep in mind is to regenerate thumbnail images after changing WooCommerce settings.
-A plugin like reGenerate Thumbnails can automatically handle this for you.
+A bonus tip to keep in mind is to regenerate thumbnails after changing WooCommerce product image size settings.
+A plugin like Regenerate Thumbnails can automatically handle this for you.

 Did you know that Omnisend offers a WooCommerce integration for marketing automation?
 You can connect your store here.